1.1 Citizenship. Fellowships are offered to Australian Citizens only.

 The following allowances may also be granted:

 4.1 Miscellaneous Expense Allowance.
 To cover part or all of the cost of approved fees or tuition.
 Fees/tuition not included in the initial application cannot be added.
-Requests for fees above 1,000 AUD must be accompanied by formal documentation at the time of application.
+Requests for fees is limited to 3,000 AUD TBC (special requests for amounts higher than this may be considered on a case by case basis if selected for an interview.

 4.2 Dependant’s Allowance.
 To help support a Fellow’s dependants when neither the Fellow nor the partner has sufficient means to meet this commitment whilst the Fellow is overseas.
 The allowance will only be considered if: